meteorinca/BoeingChecklistWebapp/README.md

-# Boeing Checklist Maker MVP
+# Moeing Checklist Maker MVP

-This repository contains a lightweight Boeing-themed checklist editor backed by Flask, Firestore, and vanilla JavaScript.
+This repository contains a lightweight Moeing-themed checklist editor backed by Flask, Firestore, and vanilla JavaScript.
 The editor still focuses on quick edits, automatic saves, easy duplication, and a print-friendly view, but data now lives in Google Cloud Firestore so you can run the stack in Firebase.

 ## What the Webapp Does
 - Single-page editor for adding, reordering, and removing checklist sections and items.